Kanban Board – The number one productivity tool for visualizing tasks

 - The main idea of Kanban – better communication by visualization

-- Simple instructions on how to put Kanban into practice
+- Kanban board and Kanban cards – simple instructions on how to put Kanban into practice

 - SCRUM or Kanban – which agile management approach is better?

-- Try it – suitable for individuals and teams of any size
+- The Kanban board – suitable for individuals and teams of any size

 The origins of Kanban board